jpeyret/lazy-regression-tests/README.md

 If anything else changes, we want to fail the test automatically.
 The tester can then examine what changed and determine whether to accept the new HTML as the new baseline.  **Cosmetic HTML changes are for designers to worry about, test code shouldn't have to change.**

-### What the full test will look like, minus server mocking:
+### What a full test looks like, minus server/response mocking:

 ````
 # generic lazy functionality